Medvedev-led Russia wins Davis Cup after 15-year wait - WHIZ News

-MADRID (AP) — Russia’s 15-year wait for a Davis Cup title ended Sunday after another clutch performance by Daniil Medvedev.
+MADRID (AP) — Russia’s 15-year wait for a Davis Cup title ended Sunday after another clutch performance from Daniil Medvedev.

 Medvedev capped his amazing year with a 7-6 (7), 6-2 win over Marin Cilic in the second singles match to give Russia an insurmountable 2-0 lead over Croatia and its first Davis Cup title since 2006.